Princess Yōko of Mikasa

+Princess Yōko of Mikasa (瑶子女王, Yōko Joō) is a member of the Imperial House of Japan, paternal second cousin of Emperor Naruhito and the second daughter of Prince Tomohito of Mikasa and Princess Tomohito of Mikasa (Nobuko).
+She is also the niece of Japan's 92nd prime minister Tarō Asō (who is the older brother of her mother), great-niece of author and literary critic Ken'ichi Yoshida, and great-granddaughter of Japan's 45th prime minister Shigeru Yoshida.

 Biography

 Early life and education

-Princess Yōko was born on 25 October 1983 at the Japanese Red Cross Medical Center in Hiroo, Shibuya, Tokyo, She attended the prestigious Gakushūin School for her primary, junior high, and high school education.
-The Princess is a graduate of the Gakushuin Women's College, the Faculty of Intercultural Studies, the Department of Japanese Studies with a bachelor's degree in Japanese Studies.
+Princess Yōko was born on 25 October 1983 at the Japanese Red Cross Medical Center in Hiroo, Shibuya, Tokyo, as the last children and daughter of Prince Tomohito of Mikasa and his wife Princess Nobuko.
+She attended the prestigious Gakushūin School for her primary, junior high, and high school education.
+The Princess is a graduate of the Gakushuin Women's College, the Faculty of Intercultural Studies, the Department of Japanese Studies with a bachelor's degree in Japanese studies.